Canonical Noise Distributions and Private Hypothesis Tests

 \section{The nature of \texorpdfstring{$f$}{TEXT}-DP tests}

-Recall that we defined a test to be a function $\phi: \mscr X^n\rightarrow [0,1]$, where $\phi(x)$ represents the probability of rejecting the null hypothesis given that we observed $x$.
-However, the mechanism corresponding to this test releases a random value drawn as $\mathrm{Bern}(\phi(x))$, where 1 represents ``Reject'' and 0 represents ``Accept.''
-We will say that the test $\phi$ satisfies $f$-DP if the corresponding mechanism $\mathrm{Bern}(\phi(x))$ satisfies $f$-DP.
+Recall that a test is a function $\phi: \mscr X^n\rightarrow [0,1]$, where $\phi(x)$ represents the probability of rejecting the null hypothesis given that we observed $x$.
+However, the mechanism corresponding to this test releases a random value drawn as $\mathrm{Bern}(\phi(x))$, where 1 represents ``Reject'' and 0 represents ``Accept.'' we say that the test $\phi$ satisfies $f$-DP if the corresponding mechanism $\mathrm{Bern}(\phi(x))$ satisfies $f$-DP.
 Intuitively, Lemma \ref{lem:DPtest} shows that a test satisfies $f$-DP if for adjacent databases $x$ and $x'$, the values $\phi(x)$ and $\phi(x')$ are close in terms of an inequality based on $f$.

 \begin{restatable}{lem}{lemDPtest} Let $f$ be a symmetric tradeoff function.
 A test $\phi: \mscr X^n \rightarrow [0,1]$ satisfies $f$-DP if and only if $\phi(x) \leq 1-f(\phi(x'))$ for all $x,x'\in \mscr X^n$ such that $H(x,x')\leq 1$. \end{restatable} \begin{proof}[Proof sketch.]
 If we take the rejection region to be the set $\{1\}$ then $\phi(x)$ is the type I error and $1-\phi(x')$ is the type II error.
 The $f$-DP guarantee requires that $f(\phi(x))\leq 1-\phi(x')$, or equivalently, $\phi(x')\leq 1-f(\phi(x))$.
 Using the rejection region $\{0\}$ and some algebra, we get $\phi(x)\leq 1-f(\phi(x'))$.
 The full proof argues more precisely using the Neyman Pearson Lemma, considering also randomized tests. \end{proof}